What is SEO?

 Some of these best practices include:

-You can create content and be rank 1 for keywords with little to no search volume, but that isn’t going to help you very much.
+You can create content and be rank 1 for keywords with little to no search volume, but that isn’t going to provide any value or return.
 That’s why keyword research is important.

 Keyword research starts by understanding what your customers are searching for online.
 Sometimes it’s easy to find the keywords your potential customers are searching for when it’s a broad phrase related to your core business, such as “emergency room near me”.